BJP creating hatred against Muslims, says Akhilesh; questions UP govt's handling of crisis

 The SP leader did not challenge the nation-level decision to impose a lockdown to contain the spread of coronavirus, but added that the government should keep in mind the economic impact of prolonged restrictions.
 "It is the basic training of the BJP to create hatred against Muslims.
 And they are doing just that.
 It will not end.
 The reports that they are demanding non-veg food and biryani in quarantine homes are being spread by them.
 They have succeeded in creating hatred in the society," said Yadav.

-The SP president was responding to a question if he saw any bias in BJP governments’ action against the particular community in their handling of the CVID-19 pandemic.
+The SP president was responding to a question if he saw any bias against the particular community in BJP governments' action in handling of the Covid-19 pandemic.
 Attacking the Yogi Adityanath government, he said the chief minister is busy meeting with his Team-11 (group of 11 officers) and not eliciting views of the MPs, MLAs and ministers.

 - READ MORE ON: